rahulsarchive/FOS_UAV/README.md

 ### Flight controller

-**A bit about what flight controller does and the functionalities**
+A Flight controller is basically an inertial measurement unit (IMU) plus a couple of sensors and a processor to read the sensors and act on the motors.
+It si constantly monitoring the orientation of the craft and trying to keep it level against outside disturbances.
+Most flight controller can run software which provides a host of abilities like GPS navigation, Auto-land/take-off etc.

-**Various version and how we arrived at this**
+There are a many open-source flight controllers designed for fixed wing like the **APM** and **Pixhawk**.
+But we can use the mini race quad boom to get cheap and efficient flight controllers.

-Most mini quads today use a flightcontroller which has an STM32 chip on it, depending on the performance required, they range from F1 to F7. we settled on an STM32F4 flight controller which is a happy medium between performance and the number of devices that can be connected.
+Most mini quads today use a flightcontroller which has an STM32 chip on it, depending on the performance required, they range from F1 to F7 series. we settled on an STM32F4 flight controller which is a happy medium between performance and the number of devices that can be connected to it.

-The flight controller needs software to run, in order to do the function we want it to.
+The flight controller needs software to run.
 There are couple of opensource softwares to choose from like Betaflight, Cleanflight, INAV etc. Most softwares are geared towards multirotors but there are a few which support fixed wing crafts.
 We chose INAV as the flight control software as it met all the requirements and has some of the best GPS modes available.